You can configure and customize retrieval and response generation, further improving the

 -

-Follow the console steps at Query a knowledge base and generate AI responses.
+Follow the console steps at Test your knowledge base with queries and responses.
 In the test window,

 turn on Generate responses.
 Then, in the Configurations pane, expand